stephane-caron/pymanoid/README.md

 ## Citing pymanoid

 I developed pymanoid during my PhD studies and share it in the hope it can be useful to others.
-If it helped you in your research, feel free to show it with academic kudos :-)
+If it helped you in your research, feel free to show it with academic kudos, *a.k.a.* citations :-)

 ```bibtex
 @phdthesis{caron2016thesis,